 4. Deploy the cascade — call cheap model first; if confidence exceeds threshold, return; otherwise call frontier model

-5. Monitor and calibrate — track escalation rate (% of queries hitting frontier model), quality signal distribution, and cost per query over time
+5. Monitor and calibrate — track escalation rate (% of queries hitting frontier model), quality signal distribution, and cost per query over time; the LLM cost tracking tools compared here automate this measurement

 "The hardest part of model routing is not the engineering — it's defining what 'good enough' means for each task type on your specific production data.
 Once you have that, the routing logic is straightforward."